V-1 flying bomb: Interceptors

 In late 1944 a radar-equipped Vickers Wellington bomber was modified for use by the RAF's Fighter Interception Unit as an airborne early warning and control aircraft.
 Flying at an altitude of 100 ft over the North Sea at night, it directed Mosquito and Beaufighters charged with intercepting He 111s from Dutch airbases that sought to launch V-1s from the air.

 Disposal

 The first bomb disposal officer to defuse an unexploded V-1 was John Pilkington Hudson in 1944.

+In 2024 a remotely operated vehicle was sent into the Bay of Lübeck, off the northern coast of Germany, where large quantities of munitions were dumped during demilitarization after World War II.
+It recorded images of nine different V-1 missiles on the seabed “in various stages of degradation,” according to the resulting study, published in 2025.
+The study reported that thriving epifaunal communities were growing on the dumped munitions.

 Deception

 To adjust and correct settings in the V-1 guidance system, the Germans needed to know where the V-1s were impacting.
 Therefore, German intelligence was requested to obtain this impact data from their agents in Britain.
-However, all German agents in Britain had been turned, and were acting as double agents under British control.
+However, all German agents in Britain had been turned and were acting as double agents under British control.